visualdoj/vimrc/README.md

 My `.vimrc` / `.vim`.

-To use it just put it into your `$HOME` directory on linux or into `_vimrc` / `vimfiles` repsecively on windows.
+To use it just put the files into your `$HOME` directory on linux or rename to `_vimrc` / `vimfiles` and put into your installed vim direcory on windows.

-`.vimrc` itself is public domain, but third-party plugins inside `.vim` have their own developers and licenses.
+The `.vimrc` itself is public domain, but third-party plugins inside the `.vim` have their own developers and licenses.